Five Reasons Being a Dad is Awesome

 I understood God’s love, mercy, grace, and reproof prior to having children of my own, but it was a limited understanding – like the proverbial dark glass.
 I still don’t understand all those things as deeply as I should, but becoming a dad has made that glass a little less dark.
 I know what it feels like to be completely FOR my children.
 They are precious to me in ways that I did not know were possible.
 I want what is best for them, so much so, that it hurts me deeply when they hurt, when they struggle, and when they fall.
 I ache for them.
 That is but a pale reflection of how God feels about me.
 I’ve also come to understand God’s discipline better.
 At my best, I don’t punish my kids capriciously or in anger.
 I do it with love and gentleness.
 Our Heavenly Father does this and more.
 He disciplines those He loves.
 And His hands heal the wounds of discipline.
 I will be their champion and I will guide their steps until they are ready to walk on their own.
 That is my divine calling as a father.

 Those are just five of the dozens of reasons I am so happy to be a dad.
 I love my family.
 I love my kids.
 Being a dad has made me a better man, a better husband, and a better Christian.
 I know that in this day it is easy to look at children and families and see them as weights – things that are holding us back from living a truly fulfilled life.
 I find that to be unspeakably sad.
-Not everyone is called to fatherhood or even marriage, but those of us that are, we need to appreciate the great blessing and responsibility we have been given.
-It’s not all fun and games though, and there are any number of things dads need to do so that their families do not become a burden or a source of stress and sadness.
-But at the end of the day, our job is to be obedient to the Scriptures and leave the rest in the hands of our Heavenly Father.
+Not everyone is called to fatherhood or even marriage, but those of us who are, we need to appreciate the great blessing and responsibility we have been given.
+It’s not all fun and games though, and there are any number of things dads need to do so their families do not become a burden or a source of stress and sadness.
+But, at the end of the day, our job is to be obedient to the Scriptures and leave the rest in the hands of our Heavenly Father.
 Do me a favor though, in the middle of all that, take some time to appreciate what you have been given.
 Enjoy those wonderful arrows in your quiver.
 They are a gift from the Lord.